T.C. Cannon (Kiowa/Caddo). Self Portrait in the Studio. 1975. © The Estate of T.C. Cannon; Tia Collection, Santa Fe, NM. James Hart Photography

 August 4, 2024January 5, 2025

 Dana Claxton (Hunkpapa Lakota) presents a solo exhibition of her large-scale, backlit, color transparency photography, which she terms “fireboxes.”
-Works from her “Lasso” and “Headdress” series, including a newly commissioned “Headdress” portrait, bring together contemporary Native subjects with regalia and items from the sitter’s own cultures.
+Works from her “Lasso” and “Headdress” series, including a newly commissioned “Headdress” portrait, portrait draw together contemporary Native subjects with regalia and items from the subject’s own cultures.
 The exhibition situates many of the objects depicted in the firebox images alongside objects from the BMA’s historic Native art collection.
-Together, these works provoke a consideration of the care—whether personal or institutional—for cultural belongings and recognize items as extensions of the people who made them.
+Together, these recognize cultural belongings as extensions of the people who made them, provoking a consideration of personal and institutional care.

 About the Baltimore Museum of Art